Albert Ritchie: Fourth term

 Ritchie was nominated for a fourth term in September 1930.
 State Senator David McIntosh of Baltimore County had initially announced his candidacy for governor, but withdrew upon Ritchie's announcement that he would seek renomination.
 Ritchie secured renomination easily, and faced William Broening, the Republican mayor of Baltimore, during the general election.
-Ritchie won re-election by one of the largest majorities up to that time, having won by a plurality of 66,770 votes.
+Ritchie won re-election by one of the largest majorities up to that time, having won by 66,770 votes.

 By early 1931 unemployment stood at 19.2%.
 Governor Ritchie was a stalwart opponent of federal intervention in local affairs, and continued to urge programs sponsored by the business community itself.
 Social welfare agencies based on state support expanded services as much as possible, but beyond pushing ahead with all feasible public works projects the state did little.
 Baltimore established a Commission on Employment Stabilization but found work for only one-fifth of the job-seekers.
 Baltimore relief agencies were soon overwhelmed and the election of Mayor Howard W. Jackson, although bringing about municipal loans to the Citizens' Emergency Relief Committee, showed that local aid was simply inadequate.
 Ritchie agreed to issue state bonds to aid Baltimore, but would not borrow from President Herbert Hoover's new Reconstruction Finance Corporation until mid-1933, and his luxury tax program met stiff opposition from county representatives opposed to new tobacco taxes.
 Originally planned for $8 million, the Baltimore bond issue had to be $12 million as the state economy floundered.
 Only reluctantly was federal assistance finally accepted.

 Presidential campaign of 1932

 Ritchie had established a national reputation during the convention of 1924 and was admired by the conservative wing of the Democratic party as a "wet" (in favor of repealing Prohibition) who appealed to the urban vote.
 At the 1932 Democratic National Convention, he was convinced that Roosevelt would not get the necessary two-thirds majority to win the nomination.
 Ritchie was considered a major contender for the Presidency in 1932.

 Ritchie was well received, but Roosevelt was nominated on the fourth ballot.
 Ritchie and several others including Governor George Dern were considered for the vice presidential nomination, which ultimately went to John Nance Garner.

-Throughout his 15 years as governor, Ritchie called the legislature into special session several times, including once in 1920 to vote on women's suffrage in Maryland, and again in 1933 to ratify the repeal of the Eighteenth Amendment in 1933.
-Ritchie tried, but failed to achieve nomination as president during the election of 1932, and declined an offer by Franklin D. Roosevelt to be his running mate.